nimatrueway/unbound-ssh/README.md

 Connecting to server.com...

 # trigger preflight script
-# (it uploads unbound-ssh binary, the config file and its dependencies to the server)
+# (it uploads unbound-ssh binary, the config file and its dependencies to the local directory on server)
 🌩️ server$ <ctrl+g><ctrl+g><ctrl+g>

 # run `unbound-ssh spy` on your server to connect